Table of contents

 If you’re relying on a blended last-click view, you’re flying half-blind.
 Pair Shopify’s store reporting with a dashboard built for growth decisions.

-That’s where Usermaven stands out as a powerful website analytics tool that connects your data, customers, and revenue in one place.
-It turns insights into action with clarity you can trust.
+That’s where Usermaven stands out as marketing attribution software for ecommerce teams.
+It connects Shopify data, customer journeys, marketing touchpoints, and revenue outcomes in one place, so you can see what drives sales and turn those insights into action with clarity you can trust.

 Ready to see it in action?